ReachPW/ReachPW_Public/docs/manual/gameplay.md

 ## Resting

-* No restrictions on resting
+* No restrictions on resting (other than default not in combat rules)
 * Rest duration is faster by default.
 * Rest duration in "Safe Areas" is almost instant.

 * Optionally you will get various "Well Rested" bonuses if you have the following items:
 * * Bedroll - reusable.
+Provides an AC bonus. (+1 in Normal diff)
+* * Sheets - reusable.
+Provides skill bonus. (+2 in Normal diff)
 * * Wood - consumed to make a campfire.
+Provides a saving throw bonus. (+1 in Normal diff)
 * * Meat or Fish - consumed to make a meal.
+Provides +1 HP for every character level.

+* Resting in beds provide AC bonus, Saving Throw Bonus and Skills bonus.

 ## Special Items